Budgeting & Forecasting

 Budgets also help with setting goals and establishing priorities.
 A budget should detail where funding will come from to execute new strategies and how much revenue that can be generated by executing the strategies successfully.
 The line items that command the most funding or generate the most revenue typically are high-priority items, and that can serve as a good reminder of your overall strategy when making decisions.

 An effective budget should break down revenue and anticipated expenses by month or by quarter, and depending on the size of your business, it should include separate budgets for each department.
-These departmental budgets also should be broken down by month or by quarter, and collectively they will come together to form your
+These departmental budgets also should be broken down by month, product and/or customer and collectively they will come together to form your

 Businesses that rely heavily on seasonal sales revenue serve as a good example of why a budget is so important.
 If the months of June, July, August, and December typically generate 75 percent of your business' revenue, your budget allows you to